Services

 About the Church:

 Nestled in one of Devon’s best kept villages – Talaton – St James the Great Church is open every day during daylight hours.
-The church at Talaton is a very fine Grade I church, outstanding even in an area of the country graced with many other beautiful churches.
+The church at Talaton is a very fine Grade I building, outstanding even in an area of the country graced with many other beautiful churches.
 For nearly a thousand years there has been a place of Christian worship at this site and it is fairly certain that a small Norman church stood here in the 12th century.
 Its late Norman font still stands in the current church, much of which dates from the 15th century, replacing a smaller, simpler church.

 Weekly Services